johnfawole/courses/eth-101/lesson-eth-1.md

 In addition to having a native currency, Ethereum is actually a distributed computer that you can execute code on in the form of Smart Contracts.
 So now we have a blockchain that is a database, a network, and a computer.

-In addition to creating smart contracts, Ethereum has facilitated the creation of new coins that use the network and NFT’s.
+In addition to creating smart contracts, Ethereum has facilitated the creation of new coins that use the network and NFTs.
 To create a currency on top of Ethereum, you follow the [ERC20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) token standard and to create an NFT you follow the [ERC-721](https://ethereum.org/en/developers/docs/standards/tokens/erc-721) standard.
-Recently there's been introduced the [ERC-1155](https://eips.ethereum.org/EIPS/eip-1155) that let's you save on gas by using one contract for multiple tokens.
+Recently they introduced the [ERC-1155](https://eips.ethereum.org/EIPS/eip-1155) that let's you save on gas by using one contract for multiple tokens.

 What makes this blockchain unique is that it is a network, a database, and a computer.
 Every action executed on the Ethereum blockchain requires a fee to be paid known as gas.
 The fees used to be fairly cheap but as of this writing it can cost up to $100 to send 10 dollars.